- Share this article on Facebook

 Universal decided to get a jump on the beginning of the crowded summer box office by opening Oblivion now.
 The studio has gone aggressively after males by advertising during major sporting events including the NCAA’s March Madness.

-Expanding nationwide over the weekend, Derek Cianfrance‘s indie drama The Place Beyond the Pines, starring Bradley Cooper and Ryan Gosling, placed No. 6 in North America.
-The film, from Focus Features and Sidney Kimmel, took in $4.7 million from more than 1,500 theaters for a cume of $11.4 million.
+Expanding nationwide into more than 1,500 theaters this weekend is Derek Cianfrance‘s indie drama The Place Beyond the Pines, starring Bradley Cooper and Ryan Gosling.
+The film, from Focus Features, began its limited run in late March has earned north of $6 million.